 101 Things to do in Bournemouth – Southbourne Beach

 Southbourne Beach is at the far end of the suburb of Southbourne, four miles east of central Bournemouth.
-The beach has lost its Blue Flag status for 2025.
+For many years a Blue Flag Beach, the beach lost its Blue Flag status for 2025.
 I’m not sure why.
 I asked the council, but they declined to answer.
-The beach is increasingly dominated by Sobo Beach restaurant, which offers a range of dining options from a row of shipping containers.
-With indoor seating in a double decker bus or outdoor seating on the prom or beach.
-The restaurant runs multiple events throughout the year from discos (for both humans and dogs) to yoga to craft sessions.
+The beach is increasingly dominated by the Sobo Beach restaurant complex, which offers a range of dining options from a row of shipping containers.
+With indoor seating including in a double decker bus or outdoor seating on the prom or beach.
+The restaurant runs multiple events throughout the year from discos (for both humans and dogs) to yoga to craft sessions (for adults and older children).

 Southbourne Beach